Rihanna talked to Vogue about coping with anxiety during pregnancy without the ability to light up a joint.

 In a new Vogue interview, the freshly crowned queen of maternity style, who is expecting her first baby with rapper A$AP Rocky, opens up about her life as a soon-to-be mom.
-From her pregnancy cravings — tangerines sprinkled with salt — to her mild brushes with morning sickness, the pop diva is happily breezing through her third trimester.
+The pop diva is happy to be in her third trimester, even though she craves tangerines sprinkled with salt and has a few mild episodes of morning sickness.

 Still, the 34-year-old is candid about one big challenge: saying goodbye to marijuana.

 “I was bracing myself for something insane because I knew I wouldn’t have my usual coping mechanism: I can’t just go and smoke a joint right now,” she told the magazine of riding out hormonal mood swings without her usual crutch.

 Indeed, while some cannabis products are being marketed as morning sickness cures and more pregnant women are using the drug—aa study by Kaiser Health Insurance in California found that the number of pregnant moms in the state using cannabis doubled between 2009 and 2016—experts say Rihanna is right to abstain.
 Cannabis use during pregnancy is not considered safe, and most doctors advise against using pot while pregnant or breastfeeding.